fupercr/ADBHealth/README.md

 of emerging economies and developing nations in order to break free fom software dependencies generated in predatory contracts.
 FUPER believes that critical software artifacts for States should remain open and be improved by committed citizens.
-All public software should as well
+All public software should as well account for their own emissions.

 ## About the ground truths for the carbon emissions model